ChenQiang-CN/a301_2020/notebooks/week3/modis_level1b_read.md

 ## get all files from the data_dir that end in hdf

+the `PosixPath` object is the way that python is able to treat all folder paths the same, whether they look like `C:\Users\phil` or `/Users/home/phil`

+There is only 1 hdf file in `sat_data`, so the cell below returns a list of length 1

 ```{code-cell} ipython3
 all_files = list(context.data_dir.glob("*hdf"))
 print(all_files)
 ```

+Now read that file (converting PosixPath into a string since the pyhdf library is expecting a string).
+Use the `.info` method to get the number of datasets and attributes

 ```{code-cell} ipython3
 file_name = str(all_files[0])